Memorabilix

 Traded items with a signature of Paul Byrd

-The most expensive item with a signature of Paul Byrd (Paul Byrd Autographed Signed 1999 All Star Baseball PSA/DNA #V55365) was sold in November 2016 for $25.00 while the cheapest item (Paul Byrd signed ROLB baseball Indians Red Sox MLB) found a new owner for $0.01 in April 2011.
+The most expensive item with a signature of Paul Byrd (Paul Byrd Signed National League Baseball Autograph) was sold in March 2025 for $49.00 while the cheapest item (Paul Byrd signed ROLB baseball Indians Red Sox MLB) found a new owner for $0.01 in April 2011.
 The month with the most items sold (15) was September 2008 with an average selling price of $5.24 for an autographed item of Paul Byrd.
-Sold items reached their highest average selling price in June 2009 with $24.95 and the month that saw the lowest prices with $0.01 was January 2008.
+Sold items reached their highest average selling price in March 2025 with $26.74 and the month that saw the lowest prices with $0.01 was January 2008.
 In average, an autographed item from Paul Byrd is worth $4.99.

 Most recently, these items with a signature of Paul Byrd were sold on eBay - click here for more items.